-Dublin City Council wants to build more than 370 homes in Ballymun and Ballyfermot
+Dublin City Council is seeking developers to build more than 370 affordable homes for low- and middle-income workers to buy at sites in Ballymun and Ballyfermot.

 The council has selected three sites for its first affordable housing projects in more than a decade, even though it has yet to be issued with regulations from the Department of Housing to govern the scheme.